Go nuts on National Nut Day

-A recent study by the University of Otago found that nuts were a “natural powerhouse of different vitamins and minerals” and that eating nuts regularly can protect against cardiovascular disease, promote healthy weight loss, and even reduce fine lines and wrinkles.
+A study by the University of Otago found that nuts were a “natural powerhouse of different vitamins and minerals” and that eating nuts regularly can protect against cardiovascular disease, promote healthy weight loss, and even reduce fine lines and wrinkles.
 Some are even considered healthy substitutes for meat.

-Nuts are also the perfect guilt-free snack containing less than 5.5g of saturated fat per 30g, at a cost of a $1 they are also budget-friendly.
+Nuts are also the perfect guilt-free snack containing less than 5.5g of saturated fat per 30g, and at a cost of a $1 they are also budget-friendly.

 So how much of the delicious morsels should we be consuming daily?

 The New Zealand Nutrition Foundation recommends a handful of nuts a day, around 30g, which equate to around 20 almonds or 15 cashews.
-Try making these Vanilla and Maple Syrup Almonds and Pepitas
+Try making these Vanilla and Maple Syrup Almonds and Pepitas.

-You could try including them in your weekly meals, throw a handful of cashews or peanuts into your stir fry or curry, sprinkle crushed walnuts over yoghurt with honey at breakfast, or add some crunch to your lunchtime salads with hazelnuts with this Polenta, Tomato, & Hazelnut Salad.
+You could try including them in your weekly meals, throw a handful of cashews or peanuts into your stir fry or curry, sprinkle crushed walnuts over yoghurt with honey at breakfast, or add some crunch to your lunchtime salads with hazelnuts with this Polenta, Tomato & Hazelnut Salad.

 “Nuts are a nutritionally dense food and mixing up the types you eat will provide you with different health benefits.
 The great thing about nuts is you only need to eat a handful to get a wide range of antioxidants, healthy fats, vitamins and minerals,” says Sue Pollard, CEO of the New Zealand Nutrition Foundation.

 “With such a large selection of nuts available, there is type of nut available for everyone.
 Nuts are the ultimate fast food; tasty, convenient and affordable,” she adds.